githubixx/ansible-role-flanneld/README.md

 ansible-role-flanneld
 =====================

-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-worker/).
 It installes flanneld which provides functionality for the Kubernetes pod network (makes it possible for pods on different hosts to communicate).

 Versions
 --------